arblane/leaderboard-firebot-setup/README.md

 # Description
 Firebot setup for displaying a Bot Currency Leaderboard on stream.

+# Compatibility
++ Firebot 5.58.0+

 # Install
-+ To install, download:
++ Download
   + Leaderboard.firebotsetup
   + leaderboard.html
-+ Import setup for Firebot by going to Settings > Setups > Import Setup.
-  + Choose the file "Leaderboard.firebotsetup" from the location you just downloaded it to, then click Import setup.
++ Import the downloaded firebotsetup file
   + You will need to edit the preset effect to change the location of the html file.
   + You will need to specify your bot currency during import

 # Usage

+## Overlay
++ This firebotsetp uses the firebot overlay

 ## Requirements for Chat
 + Must be following the channel

 ## Commands for Chat
++ !leaderboard
-+ !leaderboard (Displays on screen Top 5)
+  + Displays on screen Top 5
++ !leaderboard rank
-+ !leaderboard rank (Displays the rank of the chatter)
+  + Displays the rank of the chatter

 ## Streamer Info
-+ Customize:
++ Customize
   + the colors and position to your liking
   + the html file location
   + bot currency